-Participants in overseas time zones, or those who have previously scheduled summer vacation travel etc., are welcome to watch the recordings of the four modules.
+Participants in overseas time zones, or those who are unable to attend one or more of the sessions live., are welcome to watch the recordings of the four modules.
 Recordings will be made available to all enrolled in the workshop for unlimited access during our study.
 One need not attend the live modules to complete the workshop.

 Module topics include:

 All enrolled in Loving, Dying, and Letting Go receive a PDF syllabus and weekly email assignments.
 Reading, writing, and personal reflection are central to preparing for each of the four modules and Amy is in active contact via email with those enrolled in the workshop.
-All participants are required to read Birth Breath, and Death by Amy Wright Glenn as they apply the questions outlined above to their own life journeys.
-To receive a certificate of completion, participants must attend live — or view the provided recordings — of all four modules as well as successfully turn in all written work.
+All participants are required to read Holding Space by Amy Wright Glenn as they apply the questions outlined above to their own life journeys.
+To receive a certificate of completion, participants must attend live — or view the provided recordings — of all four modules as well as successfully turn in written work.

 This online, live, workshop is offered twice a year — in February and August.